Societe Generale

 "I would like to thank Societe Generale for the Microsoft Excel training session to which I was invited to as part of a group from Mind in the City, Hackney and Waltham Forest…James walked us slowly, carefully and patiently through the introduction to Microsoft Excel…I enjoyed myself and now feel much more confident about finding my own way around the programme."

-After winning a staff vote, it was clear that mental health was an important issue to Societe Generale employees.
-Over the course of the partnership Societe Generale focused on the importance of wellbeing, providing wellbeing activities including yoga and meditation for staff.
-Societe Generale also accessed support from Mind's Workplace Wellbeing team, who provided advice on their Wellbeing Strategy; this led to the establishment of a Wellbeing Committee, a legacy that will far outlive the partnership.
-The change in culture, executive level sponsorship, and clear set of objectives, ensures that workplace wellbeing will remain a top priority for Societe Generale.
+After winning a staff vote, it was clear that mental health mattered to Societe Generale employees.
+During the partnership, Societe Generale focused on wellbeing, offering activities like yoga and meditation for staff.
+They also worked with Mind's Workplace Wellbeing team, who gave advice on their Wellbeing Strategy.
+This led to the creation of a Wellbeing Committee, which will continue long after the partnership ends.
+With a change in culture, support from executives, and clear goals, workplace wellbeing will stay a top priority for Societe Generale.

 Sadia Ricke, Group Country Head for Societe Generale in the UK, said: